Performance Optimization

 Boost FPS Further

-How to Use Commands in CS2
+How to Apply Commands

 1. Open the in-game developer console by pressing ~ or `.